shuailiu1990/install-configure-application-on-linux-windows/README.md

 # I. Keep scripts to install applications in linux.
 # II.
-Keep configration files, e.g., .zshrc, .bashrc, and so on.
+Keep configuration files, e.g., .zshrc, .bashrc, and so on.